Comparison of Top 5 FMCG Companies6 min read

 9. 3- Year Sales and Net Profit growth

 Nestle India has registered the highest 3 year Sales and PAT growth, whereas Britannia Industries is again lagging behind its peers.
 Hence, Nestle India has scored the highest, whereas Britannia Industries has the lowest.

 Inventory Turnover Ratio is Cost of Goods Sold/ Average Inventory.
 Average Inventory is (Starting Inventory + Ending Inventory)/2.
 It gives us an idea of how the company is stocking up its inventory and how many times it has sold its list in a given period.
 It is an essential parameter for calculating the FMCG market share in India.
 Usually, retailers and FMCG companies have a higher inventory turnover ratio.
 The higher the Inventory Turnover of FMCG companies in India, the better.
 HUL wins the race and gets the first position with full marks.
 On the other hand, ITC, a conglomerate, and an FMCG company have the lowest inventory turnover ratio.

 11. Cash Conversion Cycle

-- In this context, HUL ranks the first position as it has the lowest Cash Conversion Cycle of -59.7 days.
-And, ITC has been ranked and scored the lowest as it has the highest CCC of 37.7 days.
+CCC refers to the.
+Days a company takes to sell its inventories and collect its receivables.
+The shorter (even negative) the company’s cash conversion cycle is, the better it is considered and vice versa.
+In this context, HUL ranks first as it has the lowest Cash Conversion Cycle of -59.7 days.
+And, ITC has been rated and scored the lowest as it has the highest CCC of 37.7 days.